-Technical comparison.It work just like a TBM = a Tunnel Boring Machine as we today use to penetrate our underground making tunnels for trains or aqueducts: Cutting and milling the material with its jaws in front end and expelling the tailing backwards.
+It work just like a TBM = a Tunnel Boring Machine as we today use to penetrate our underground making tunnels for trains or aqueducts: Cutting and milling the material with its jaws in front end and expelling the tailing backwards.

 The clam starts out as a small juvenile larva, that settles and start its destruction on a wood surface.
 As the hole gets deeper, the animal's body elongates to maintain a connection to the surface, and the burrow is buttressed with a shell-like chalky lining - all like we prolonge and line a running TBM.

 Teredo fresh and alive ready to be taken out

 note the drilling jaws and the 'tailing' against rear

 A man-made TBM is designed in same way: cutting head + lining and tailing exhaust

 The Archaeological Perspective